Guzman escape turns up heat on Mexican president over corruption

 Two soldiers and one policeman, speaking on condition of anonymity, said that the alarm was not raised over Guzman's disappearance until after 10 p.m., more than an hour after the government said he was last seen at 8.52 p.m.

-Elena Azaola, a prison expert at research center CIESAS, noted that the building that housed Guzman met international standards of a high security penitentiary.
+Elena Azaola, a prison expert at research centre CIESAS, noted that the building that housed Guzman met international standards of a high security penitentiary.

 "It's impossible to escape from that prison without total complicity from the authorities and/or guards," she said.